danbucholtz/lol-commits-jive/README.md

 	Find PATH_TO_SCRIPT in the file and replace it with the full path to the python script.

 2.  nano lolcommits.py.
-Replace JIVE_USERNAME, JIVE_PASSWORD_PLAINTEXT, and FULL_JIVE_URL_INCLUDE_HTTP with the proper values.
+Replace USER_DIRECTORY, JIVE_USERNAME, JIVE_PASSWORD_PLAINTEXT, and FULL_JIVE_URL_INCLUDE_HTTP with the proper values.

 3.  sudo mv ./com.sevensummits.lolcommits.plist /Library/LaunchDaemons/com.sevensummits.lolcommits.plist